Nets squander 15-point halftime lead, fall to Jazz

 The Nets came in ranked third in the NBA in scoring at 119.8 points per game, but they were 29th in defense, allowing 121.7 points.
 They habitually trade baskets with opponents, but they couldn’t afford to take that mentality against the Jazz, who went in as the No. 1 defense in the NBA, allowing 98.1 points per game.

-“Yeah, yeah, yeah,” Temple said when asked if the Nets are content to trade.
+“Yeah, yeah, yeah,” Temple said when asked if the Nets are content to trade baskets.
 “That’s been something we’ve done this season, and we’ve got to figure out a way to not allow our offense to dictate our defense.”

 The Jazz was on the second game of a back-to-back, but the Nets came out with far more intensity on defense than they showed in Phoenix, taking a 35-29 lead.
 Temple had five points in a 13-4 surge that pushed the Nets’ lead to 53-41 midway in the second quarter, and then Irving, who had 13 points in the period, scored seven in an 11-3 run to reach halftime with a 68-53 lead.